 Blurry vision.
 We must revisit that case, because it requires a wrinkle in the representationalist strategy.
 The normal representationalist move would be to say that the visual experience represents the relevant part of the world as being blurry, but here we want to concede that there is a phenomenal difference between seeing an object as being blurry and blurrily seeing a nonblurry object.
 Tye (2003a) points out that that difference can be characterized informationally: In the former case, as when looking at a blurry painting, vision represents the blurred edges as such, and just where they lie.
 But in the latter, vision provides less information, and fails to represent the sharp edges.
 Tye distinguishes similarly between nonveridically seeing a sharp object as blurry, which experience incorrectly represents the boundaries as fuzzy, and seeing the same object blurrily, which does not represent them, except to place them within broad limits.

 Inversion examples in the tradition of Locke’s “inverted spectrum” form a special category of alleged counterexamples to representationalism.
-Some fit the foregoing model (same intentional contents, different qualia), some do not.
-Lockean inversion was that of color qualia with respect to behavioral dispositions, which is regarded as possible by everyone except behaviorists and Wittgensteinians.
-To find an inversion counterexample to the representational theory of qualia, the objector would have to posit qualia inverted with respect to all representational contents, or, in the case of “mixed” or “quasi-” representationalism, qualia inverted with respect to all representational contents and all the relevant functional etc. properties.
+Some fit the foregoing model (same intentional contents, different sensory qualities), some do not.
+Lockean inversion was that of color qualities with respect to behavioral dispositions, which is regarded as possible by everyone except behaviorists and Wittgensteinians.
+To find an inversion counterexample to the representational theory, the objector would have to posit qualities inverted with respect to all representational contents, or, in the case of “mixed” or “quasi-” representationalism, qualities inverted with respect to all representational contents and all the relevant functional etc. properties.
 (It is important to see that the latter inversion hypothesis is much more ambitious and should be much more controversial than the original Lockean idea.)

-Shoemaker (1991) contends that this strong sort of inversion is possible, i.e., that first-order qualia could invert with respect to representational contents.
+Shoemaker (1991) contends that this strong sort of inversion is possible, i.e., that sensory qualities could invert with respect to representational contents.
 But his only argument seems to be that such an inversion is imaginable, or conceivable in a thin sense.
-Since the representationalist’s claim is precisely that first-order qualia just are representational contents of a certain kind, but that this is not analytically true, Shoemaker has given her/him no reason to think that the inversion is really, metaphysically, possible.
+Since the representationalist’s claim is precisely that sensory qualities just are representational contents of a certain kind, but not that this is analytically or conceptually true, Shoemaker has given her/him no reason to think that the inversion is really, metaphysically, possible.
 (Also, it is too easy to think of color looks inverting with respect to mere representation; cf. the opening paragraph of Section 2.
 One has to try to imagine their inverting with respect to visual representation of the appropriate type.)
 Yet there are further inversion scenarios, supported by argument, that the representationalist must take seriously.

 The first point to be made on the representationalist’s behalf is that, as Levine goes on to admit (p.
 71), the eyes seem to be representing the world differently; “space appears differently filled on the two sides of the head.”
 Also, if the fish-head were able to turn and look at the same object first with one eye and then with the other and back again, the object would successively appear to it to be different colors.
 So we do not here have a case of phenomenal difference without representational difference.

 A natural representationalist reply is to insist that if the intentional contents would change, so too would the qualitative contents.
-What is Block’s argument for denying this?
-Block's nearly explicit argument is that qualia are narrow, while the intentional contents shift under environmental pressure precisely because they are wide.
-If qualia are indeed narrow, and all the intentional contents are wide and would shift, then Block’s argument succeeds.
-(Stalnaker (1996) gives a version of Block’s argument that does not depend on the assumption that qualia are narrow; Lycan (1996) rebuts it.)
+Block’s nearly explicit argument for denying this is that “qualia” (he fails to distinguish sensory qualities, sense (3), from their higher-order “what it’s like” properties, sense (4)) are narrow, while the intentional contents shift under environmental pressure precisely because they are wide.
+If sensory qualities are indeed narrow, and all the intentional contents are wide and would shift, then Block’s argument succeeds.
+(Stalnaker (1996) gives a version of Block’s argument that does not depend on the assumption that the qualities are narrow; Lycan (1996) rebuts it.)

 Reply (i) has not been much pursued. (ii) has, a bit, by Tye (1994) and especially Rey (1998).
-Rey argues vigorously that qualia are narrow, and then offers a narrow representational theory.
-(But as previously mentioned, it turns out that Rey’s theory is not a theory of qualia in the strict first-order sense of "quale" used here; see Section 4.5.)
+Rey argues vigorously that “qualia” are narrow, and then offers a narrow representational theory.
+(But as previously mentioned, it turns out that Rey’s theory is not a theory of sensory qualities; see Section 4.5.)
 Note that Fregean as opposed to Russellian representationalism is well suited to (ii); even if the Russellian contents shift, the Fregean contents need not.
 Chalmers (2004) advocates such a view.

 Reply (iii), phenomenal externalism, has been defended by Dretske (1995, 1996), Tye (1995) and Lycan (1996, 2001).
-A number of people (even Tye himself (1998)) have since called the original contrary assumption that qualia are narrow a “deep / powerful / compelling” intuition, but it proves to be highly disputable.
-Here are two arguments, though not very strong arguments, for the claim that qualia are wide.
+A number of people (even Tye himself (1998)) have since called the original contrary assumption that sensory qualities are narrow a “deep / powerful / compelling” intuition, but it proves to be highly disputable.
+Here are two arguments, though not very strong arguments, for the claim that the qualities are wide.

-Second, suppose qualia are narrow.
-Then Block’s Inverted Earth argument is plausible, and it would show that either qualia are narrow functional properties or they are properties of a very weird kind whose existence is suggested by nothing else we know (see Ch.
+Second, suppose sensory qualities are narrow.
+Then Block’s Inverted Earth argument is plausible, and it would show that either the qualities are narrow functional properties or they are properties of a very weird kind whose existence is suggested by nothing else we know (see Ch.
 6 of Lycan (1996)).
-But qualia are not functional properties, at least not narrow ones: recall the Bertie dilemma.
-Also, qualia are ostensibly monadic properties, while functional properties are all relational; and see further Block’s anti-functionalist arguments in Block (1978).
-So, either qualia are wide or weirdness is multiplied beyond necessity.
+But sensory qualities are not functional properties, at least not narrow ones: recall the Bertie dilemma.
+Also, they are ostensibly monadic properties, while functional properties are all relational; and see further Block’s anti-functionalist arguments in Block (1978).
+So, either sensory qualities are wide or weirdness is multiplied beyond necessity.
 Of course, that dichotomy will be resisted by anyone who offers a narrow representationalist theory as in (ii) above.

 Introspection.
-Block’s Earthling suddenly transported to Inverted Earth or some other relevant sort of Twin Earth would notice nothing introspectively, despite a change in representational content; so the quale must remain unchanged and so is narrow.
+Block’s Earthling suddenly transported to Inverted Earth or some other relevant sort of Twin Earth would notice nothing introspectively, despite a change in representational content; so the sensory quality must remain unchanged and so is narrow.

 Reply: The same goes for propositional attitudes, i.e., the transported Earthling would notice nothing introspectively.
 Yet the attitude contents are still wide.
 Wideness does not entail introspective change under transportation.

-Replies: First, this begs the question against the claim that qualia are wide.
-Even if there are indeed narrow contents impacted within sensory states, independent argument is needed for the identification of qualia with those contents rather than with wide contents.
-Second and more strongly, narrow sensory contents still would not correspond to qualia in our sense.
+Replies: First, this begs the question against the claim that the qualities are wide.
+Even if there are indeed narrow contents impacted within sensory states, independent argument is needed for the identification of sensory qualities with those contents rather than with wide contents.
+Second and more strongly, narrow sensory contents still would not correspond to sensory qualities in our sense.
 So far as has been shown, the redness of a patch in my visual field is still a wide property, even if some other, narrow property underlies it in the same way that (mysterious, ineffable) narrow contents are supposed to underlie beliefs and desires.

 To this it may be rejoined that attitude contents are more tractable, in that they may yield to some view of aboutness according to which reference can divide for a time between contents such as blue and yellow.
 (E.g., Field’s (1973) theory of “partial reference.”)
 It is harder to imagine “divided” phenomenology.

 Modes of presentation (Rey (1998); Chalmers (2004) defends a similar view).
 There is no such thing as representation without a mode of presentation.
-If a quale is a representatum, then it is represented under a mode of presentation, and modes of presentation may be narrow even when the representational content itself is wide.
+If a sensory quality is a representatum, then it is represented under a mode of presentation, and modes of presentation may be narrow even when the representational content itself is wide.
 Indeed, many philosophers of mind take modes of presentation to be internal causal or functional roles played by the representations in question.
 Surely they are strong candidates for qualitative content.
-Are they not narrow qualia?
+Are they not narrow qualitative features?

-Reply: Remember, the qualia themselves are properties like phenomenal greenness and redness, which according to the representational theory are representata.
+Reply: Remember, the sensory qualities themselves are properties like phenomenal greenness and redness, which according to the representational theory are representata.
 The modes or guises under which greenness and redness are represented in vision are something else again.